Healthy Homes Assessment Moera

 Moera Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Moera and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement in all Moera and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be applied to their rental properties.
+• Property managers and landlords must keep records of their the conformance to the Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.

-• Private landlords and property managers should make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords must make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All houses let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes